oracle/graalpython/docs/contributor/CONTRIBUTING.md

 ### Built-In modules and classes

 For the most part, built-in modules and classes are implemented in the `com.oracle.graal.python.builtins` package.
-For each module or class, there's Java class annotated with `@CoreFunctions`.
+For each module or class, there's a Java class annotated with `@CoreFunctions`.
 Each function in a module or a class is implemented in a Node annotated with `@Builtin`.
 Take a look at the existing implementations to get a feel for how this is done.
 For now, when adding new